tj/watch/README.md

   This project is very similar to original [watch(1)](http://linux.die.net/man/1/watch) implemented in 1991, differences include:

   - ansi escape sequences (colors etc)
-  - terminal is not cleared
+  - terminal is not cleared (just add "clear &&" before your command if you want this!)
   - lower default interval of 1s
   - millisecond interval resolution